SCYA General Rules

 Section 1.7.
 Procedures for Transit Boat Use of Docks for Protection from Severe Storms.

-Marina employees and directors will not assign boats to vacant docks in the marina for boats seeking mooring space before or during high wind storms
+· Marina employees and directors can assign boats to vacant docks in the marina for boats seeking mooring space before or during high windstorms.

 Section 2.1.
 Use of Slips, Floats, Walkways and Piers ("the Piers").